In this article:

 Many people with hypothyroidism struggle with weight gain and fatigue.
 Therefore, some patients request to have their rT3 levels checked to see if that is contributing to their symptoms.
 However, the significance of rT3 and what to do with laboratory findings remains unknown at this time.

 Current guidelines indicate that measuring TSH, free T4, free T3, and TPO antibodies is sufficient for identifying thyroid disease and titrating your medication if you struggle with symptoms that may be related to a thyroid condition.

 If you do check your rT3 and discover that it's elevated, keep in mind that it goes up in someone undergoing stress.
 It's important then to consider and treat the underlying contributors like stress or poor nutrition.

-Our thyroid panel was developed by our Chief Medical Officer to provide the most complete panel for most people.
+Our thyroid panel was developed by our Chief Medical Officer to provide the most complete thyroid panel for most people.
 After a consultation, if your Paloma Health thyroid doctor believes there is a need for additional testing, including nutrient deficiencies or reverse T3, they can order those tests.
 Above all, we are committed to staying current on all thyroid research and resources.
 We will update this article if studies indicate new information.